sswietoniowski/learning-mssql/pluralsight/03_managing_sql_server_database_concurrency/README.md

 If we decide to disable autocommit mode, we're dealing with implicit transactions.

-Implicit transactions are started when we execute a DML statement and are committed when we execute commit or rollback.
+Implicit transactions are started when we execute a statement and are committed when we execute commit or rollback.

 To commit a implicit transaction use the following command: